ENERGY STAR for the Residential Sector

 Spotlight on: Affordable New Construction

 ENERGY STAR is also focused on increasing the energy efficiency of newly constructed affordable homes.
-Approximately 25% of ENERGY STAR builder partners work in the affordable housing space, including 520 Habitat for Humanity affiliates who have constructed more than 19,000 ENERGY STAR certified homes.
-ENERGY STAR also partners with 85 manufactured housing plants that have built more than 140,000 ENERGY STAR certified manufactured homes.
+Approximately 25% of active ENERGY STAR builder partners work in the affordable housing space, including 675 Habitat for Humanity affiliates who have constructed more than 19,500 ENERGY STAR certified homes and apartments.
+ENERGY STAR also partners with over 150 manufactured housing plants that have built more than 155,000 ENERGY STAR certified manufactured homes.
 Within the multifamily sector, more than 75 percent of ENERGY STAR multifamily high-rise projects are identified as affordable housing.
 In addition, ENERGY STAR home certification is used as criteria by more than 20 state government housing finance programs that provide low-income housing tax credits.

 For additional details about ENERGY STAR achievements see ENERGY STAR Impacts.
 For ENERGY STAR facts and figures broken down geographically by state, see ENERGY STAR State Fact Sheets.
 For achievements by ENERGY STAR Award Winners, see the ENERGY STAR Award Winners Page.